Train controller, Kaiwhakahaere nekenga tereina

 - experience in similar work

-- a tertiary qualification in rail operations
+- to do entry training in rail operations

 - a First Aid Certificate